zama-ai/tfhe-rs/tfhe/docs/guides/parallelized_pbs.md

 }
 ```

-# Deterministic Parallelized Programmable Bootstrapping
+## Deterministic parallelized Programmable Bootstrapping

-By construction, the parallelized PBS might not be deterministic: the resulting ciphertext will always decrypt to the same plaintext, but the order of the operations could differ so the output ciphertext might differ.
-In order to activate the deterministic version, the suffix 'with_deterministic_execution()' should be added to the parameters, as shown in the following example:
+By nature, the parallelized PBS might not be deterministic: while the resulting ciphertext will always decrypt to the correct plaintext, the order of the operations could vary, resulting in different output ciphertext.
+To ensure a consistent ciphertext output regardless of execution order, add the `with_deterministic_execution()` suffix to the parameters.

+Here's an example:

 ```rust
 use tfhe::prelude::*;